-In this post, we will go over one of those ground shipping options — LTL shipping, including in what situations it might be a good option for your business, and then discuss the different carriers and the potential advantages of choosing an LTL carrier over an FTL carrier.
+In this post, we will go over one of those ground shipping options — LTL shipping, including in what situations it might be a good option for your business, and then discuss the different carriers and the potential advantages of choosing an LTL carrier over a TL carrier.

 Confused yet?
 Don’t worry — we’ll explain everything!
 First, let’s help you get a better grasp on what exactly LTL shipping means.

-When it comes to shipping product via truck, most freight carriers in the U.S. will offer two options: FTL, or Full Truckload service, and LTL, which stands for Less Than Truckload shipments.
-As their names would suggest, an FTL carrier takes a full container of product from one company, while LTL involves moving goods from different businesses on one truck.
-Sharing the truck load offers companies a cheaper option for shipping vs. using an FTL carrier.
+When it comes to shipping product via truck, most freight carriers in the U.S. will offer two options: TL, or truckload service, and LTL, which stands for less-than truckload shipments.
+As their names would suggest, a TL carrier takes a full container of product from one company, while LTL involves moving goods from different businesses on one truck.
+Sharing the truck load offers companies a cheaper option for shipping vs. using a TL carrier.

 That’s because when you use LTL shipping, you will only pay for the portion of the truck that you need for your product.
 This makes LTL shipping a great option especially for small businesses, because often, the amount of product you need to ship won’t require an entire 48- or 53-foot trailer.
-A typical LTL shipments generally range from 100-5,000 pounds, but can go as high as 20,000 lbs in some cases. while an FTL shipment usually means there are ten or more pallets of product that need to be shipped.
+Typical LTL shipments are generally less than 4,000 pounds, but can go as high as 20,000 lbs in some cases. while a TL shipment usually means there are ten or more pallets of product that need to be shipped.
 Since your product only takes up a portion of the truck, other businesses will use the remaining space to ship their product that needs to get to the same area.

 You might wonder how multiple companies can get their product onto the same truck, so here’s a quick breakdown.
 A traditional LTL carrier will have a certain number of trucks that collect shipments from customers in their local area every day.
 They will then bring the shipments to a terminal where the trucks are unloaded.